impossible95/hello-world/README.md

 # hello-world
-My first repository

-#####My describe

 Hi!

+I'm Dominik, in general I'm interesting JavaScript (AngularJS) and I want to develop with front end profession.
-My name is Dominik and you'll hear about me yet.
+You'll hear about me yet!